iluu/blockchain_nanodegree/README.md

 ## Testing the project

 The file __simpleChain.js__ contains methods that allow testing the implementation.
-By default file is configured to feed the blockchain with some sample data, to test the required implementation please call specific `test` functions.
+By default file is configured to feed the blockchain with some sample data.
+To test the specifics of the implementation please call corresponding `test` function.